 Working with local communities to protect natural areas on the peninsula while balancing human needs and economic health in the region.

-The Conservancy owns 4,034 acres at five preserves on the peninsula, including:
+The Conservancy owns 4,792 acres at four preserves on the Door Peninsula, including:

-As of February 18, 2013, the Conservancy has helped protect a total of 6,532 acres on the Door Peninsula at these five preserves and at other places like Toft Point, Jackson Harbor Ridges, Baileys Harbor Boreal Forest, and Whitefish Dunes State Park.
+The Conservancy has helped protect a total of 7,572 acres on the Door Peninsula at these four preserves and at other places like Bayshore Blufflands, Toft Point, Jackson Harbor Ridges, Baileys Harbor Boreal Forest, Ida Bay Forest, Chambers Island, Gibraltar-Ephraim Swamp and Whitefish Dunes State Park.
 This figure includes lands owned and managed by the Conservancy, conservation easements, government co-ops and assists.

 Mike Grimm, Conservation Ecologist